 To a certain degree, I’ve been celebrating all month.
 I began my birthday by speaking to a women’s group about “aging gracefully” which was followed by a weekend with friends from different parts (and phases) of my life – some I hadn’t seen in 24 years.
 Then, this past week, I spent with my husband.
 Following my birthday celebration, I looked back at how much I had grown over the years — I have become more confident with age and experience — I’m a better surgeon and physician, and I would like to think that I’m a more mature, thoughtful, and open individual than my younger self.

 When I was younger, I was uncertain about what I wanted, afraid to set goals that could appear to be overly ambitious – fearful that others would find my dreams ridiculous; terrified of what others thought of me.
 I only applied to one college – not because it was my first choice, but because I felt that it was the only one I could go to.
 In medical school, I was scared to tell others that I liked surgery and wanted to pursue a surgical career because I was fearful that they would laugh and tell me that I would never be accepted into a competitive residency.
 What I discovered was that these fears hurt me and slowed my progress – almost guaranteeing failure.

 Looking Towards The Future

-My goals this year are to follow-through on my dreams, take chances, and take the time to paint and write – two activities I love to do but rarely make the time to do.
+My goals this year are to follow through on my dreams, take chances, and take the time to paint and write – two activities I love to do but rarely take the time to do.
 Take this New Year as an opportunity to explore new things – try something that you’ve never done before; and most importantly, take care of yourself.
-Eat healthy and exercise….get enough sleep….enjoy your family…enjoy your co-workers…live life without regrets.
+Eat healthily and exercise….get enough sleep….enjoy your family…enjoy your co-workers…live life without regrets.
 Take chances, live your dreams, and be fearless in this New Year.